knpuniversity/symfony4/sfcasts/upgrade-sf5/phpunit-routing-recipes.md

 ## Updating phpunit.xml.dist

-The *last* update is for `phpunit.xml.dist`: PHPUnit's configuration file.
+The *last* update is for `phpunit.xml.dist` - PHPUnit's configuration file.
 You *may* have some customizations here that you want to keep - so be careful.
 The recipe updates are tiny: these changed from `<env` to `<server` - a mostly meaningless change to how environment variables are added - and it looks like